sailfish009/openstructure/modules/mol/mm/doc/topology.rst

     #.
 Impropers and CMaps get only extracted when they are defined in the :class:`BuildingBlock`

     #.
 Add Parametrization from :class:`Forcefield` to the :class:`Topology`.
-Note, that you can override the :class:`Forcefield` parametrization if you add this particular :class:`Interaction` in a parametrized form in the :class:`Buildingblock`!!!
+Note, that you can override the :class:`Forcefield` parametrization if you add this particular :class:`Interaction` in a parameterized form in the :class:`BuildingBlock`

     #.
-Rename entity back to PDB naming if according flag is set in **settings**
+Rename entity back to PDB naming if flag is set accordingly in **settings**

-    :param entity:      :class:`EntityHandle`
+    :param entity:      Entity to create :class:`Topology`
+    :param settings:    Settings to control :class:`Topology` buildup

+    :type entity:       :class:`ost.mol.EntityHandle`
-    :param settings:    :class:`Settings`
+    :type settings:     :class:`Settings`

     :raises:            :class:`RuntimeError` if settings has no
                         :class:`Forcefield` assigned